The Bowden: Event & Weddings

 Tom Kellogg, RLA

 As a Landscape Architect, Tom Kellogg has experience working in a project management position for both multi-disciplinary firms and landscape architecture design firms.
-His project history includes a wide variety of project types, including parks and recreation, commercial landscape design, streetscapes, single and multi-family developments, and multimodal recreation trails.
+His project history includes a wide variety of types, including parks and recreation, commercial landscape design, streetscapes, multi-family developments, and multimodal recreation trails.

 Living only a mile away from our Grapevine office, Tom discovered BHB while he was riding his bike and instantly wished he could work here.
 As it turned out, BHB was looking for a landscape architect at the time, and the rest is history.

 Outside of work Tom enjoys bicycling, something he’s loved doing since he was a kid.
-He rides 80-100 miles a week on his road bike.
-Tom also loves playing tennis, reading, camping, traveling, and visiting museums with his son.
+Tom also enjoys camping, traveling, visiting museums, and playing video games with his teenage son, Colin.

 Project Experience